TorGuard makes several boasts about its massive server list, which includes over 3,000 privately-owned servers.

 In TorGuard’s instance, however, this is not the case.
 All of its 3,000 readily-available servers use shared IP addresses, which anti-VPN services like Netflix can sniff out in an instant.
 This isn’t always the case – ExpressVPN uses shared IP and just replaces the ones that get noticed by Netflix – but it, unfortunately, is the case, most of the time, with TorGuard.

-But $7.99 is more than a monthly subscription to most streaming services from Hulu to Amazon TV, and this charge is added on top of your existing TorGuard subscription.
-As such, we are not confident in the TorGuard server list in its capability for streaming whatsoever.
+But $7.99 is more than a monthly subscription to most streaming services from Hulu to Amazon TV, and this charge goes on top of your existing TorGuard subscription.
+As such, we aren’t sure that TorGuard server list in capable of seamless streaming.

 TorGuard servers and torrenting